alphagov/govuk-frontend/docs/releasing/publishing.md

 5. You will now be prompted to continue or cancel the release.
 Check the details and enter `y` to continue.
 If something does not look right, press `N` to cancel the release.

   This step will create a ZIP file containing the release in the root of your govuk-frontend git directory.
 You will need this file when creating the GitHub release.

+  It will also automatically create a tag in Github which you can use to create a Github release in the following section.

 6. Run `npm logout` to log out from npm.